Best: Jeremiah (Jerry)

 scored the other.
 It being rather ironic that the first game and first victory were against

-Port Vale for it was they who replaced Leeds United predecessors, Leeds City, in the league
+Port Vale, for it was they who replaced Leeds United predecessors, Leeds City, in the League

-Quakers and scored a remarkable seventy-two goals.
-He had his final League season with Hull
+scorer.
+He had his final League season with Hull City, joining them in October 1936, scoring